Public-Health-Scotland/technical-docs/Posit Infrastructure/FAQs.md

 ##### Alternative method

-The Session ID can be found in the URL (i.e. web address) when a session is open.
+The session ID can also be found in the URL (i.e. web address) when a session is open.
 This method can be useful to capture the session ID of a session that has crashed or failed to launch successfully.
 In the address bar of your web browser, you will see a URL like the one below:

 ```
 https://pwb.publichealthscotland.org/s/bd664cfc78a31605322d7/?launcher=1